codebuds33/generate-ts-bundle/README.md

 This bundle provides three configurable parameters with default values:

-- namespace: The PHP namespace for your entities.
+- **namespace**: The PHP namespace for your entities.
 Default value is 'App\Entity\'.
-- interface_output_directory: The directory where the generated TypeScript interface files will be stored.
+- **interface_output_directory**: The directory where the generated TypeScript interface files will be stored.
 Default value is '%kernel.project_dir%/assets/interfaces'.
-- type_output_directory: The directory where the generated TypeScript type files will be stored.
-Default value is '%kernel.project_dir%/assets/types'.
+- **type_output_directory**: The directory where the generated TypeScript type files will be stored.
+Default value is '
+  %kernel.project_dir%/assets/types'.
-- enum_output_directory: The directory where the generated TypeScript enum files will be stored.
-Default value is '%kernel.project_dir%/assets/enums'.
+- **enum_output_directory**: The directory where the generated TypeScript enum files will be stored.
+Default value is '
+  %kernel.project_dir%/assets/enums'.
-- entity_input_directory: The directory containing the PHP files that will be used for TypeScript generation.
+- **entity_input_directory**: The directory containing the PHP files that will be used for TypeScript generation.
   Default value is '%kernel.project_dir%/src/Entity'.
-- enum_input_directory: The directory containing the PHP enums that will be used for TypeScript enum generation.
+- **enum_input_directory**: The directory containing the PHP enums that will be used for TypeScript enum generation.
   Default value is '%kernel.project_dir%/src/Enum'.

-You can overwrite these default configurations by creating a YAML file named inside your config directory:
+You can overwrite these default configurations by creating a YAML file inside your config directory:

 ```yaml
 #config/generate_ts.yaml